María Guadalupe "Lupe" Arreola, Executive Director

 Eduardo has been organizing in his hometown of Bay Point with ACCE West Pittsburg for Progress for 3 years where the focus has been improving the quality of life in the unincorporated community.
 Eduardo’s educational background is in Recording Arts and his professional experience includes working in media and performing arts.
 Eduardo previously worked at Univision Communications for 9 years.
 He is excited to be organizing for tenants' rights in the East Bay, where low-income tenants and communities of color are facing increasing rising rents and displacement.

 Shanti Singh, Communications and Legislative Director

 Shanti Singh left the tech industry to work full-time in tenants' rights after organizing with renters in private, public and nonprofit housing, alongside housing justice groups in San Francisco.
-She formerly co-chaired the San Francisco Democratic Socialists of America and works on tenant & land use issues there, in addition to being a city commissioner for clean municipal energy and a board member of the San Francisco Community Land Trust.
-She's worked on several SF Board of Supervisors races, ballot measures, and most recently, the California and New York campaigns of Bernie Sanders.
+She formerly co-chaired the San Francisco Democratic Socialists of America and works on tenant & land use issues there, in addition to being a city commissioner for clean municipal energy, chair of the SF Housing Stability Oversight Board, and a board member of the San Francisco Community Land Trust.
+She's worked on several SF Board of Supervisors races, ballot measures, and most recently, as Deputy Data Director for the California and New York campaigns of Bernie Sanders.
 She has a B.A. in Economics and Political Science from the University of Pennsylvania.
 She's excited to be back for her second stint at Tenants Together to fight for every California tenant's right to a union through digital organizing, local ballot support, & state legislative advocacy.